Compare insurance quotes from 50+ carriers with Jerry in under 45 seconds

 What’s the difference between a license suspension and revocation?

 - A license suspension means you’ve lost your driving privileges temporarily.
-As long as you avoid any further driving penalties, you can have it reinstated.
+You can get back on the road if you meet allreinstatement requirementsand avoid any subsequent offenses.

 What can your license be suspended for in Tennessee?